cjimenezgallardo/R-EA/README.md

 # R-EA

-REA is Exploratory Data Analysis in R
+REA is Exploratory Data Analysis in R.
 In this case, I created 2 scripts for my students in order to focus on analysis and not programming.

 REA_descripY,